Frequently asked questions about law enforcement in health care settings.

 New patients 18+

 Are you 18 years of age or older and searching for a primary care clinician?
-Children’s Minnesota and Partners in Pediatrics primary care and walk-in Ready Care clinics no longer accepts new patients 18 years of age or older.
+Children’s Minnesota and Partners in Pediatrics primary care and walk-in care clinics no longer accepts new patients 18 years of age or older.
 Here are some helpful tips when seeking another health care facility that cares for adults.

 How to plan for this transition